Haze Spreads Across U.S. As Wildfires Continue To Tear Through The West

 Five of the largest wildfires in California history have occurred this year.

-Wildfire smoke can irritate lungs, cause inflammation, affect the immune system, and increase the possibility of lung infections including the virus that causes COVID-19, the Centers for Disease Control cautions.
+Wildfire smoke can irritate lungs, cause inflammation, affect the immune system and increase the possibility of lung infections, including the virus that causes COVID-19, the Centers for Disease Control and Prevention cautions.

-The National Weather Service warns that cloth face coverings to protect against COVID-19 do not protect against wildfire smoke.
+The National Weather Service warns that cloth face coverings for COVID-19 do not protect against wildfire smoke.

 Instead, it suggested: "Stay inside and close windows and doors.
 If you're running an air conditioner, keep the fresh-air intake closed and clean the filter to prevent outdoor smoke from getting inside."